 Skip to content

-The easiest way to try it for yourself is to download our example llamafile for the LLaVA model (license: LLaMA 2, OpenAI).
-LLaVA is a new LLM that can do more than just chat; you can also upload images and ask it questions about them.
-With llamafile, this all happens locally; no data ever leaves your computer.
+The easiest way to try it for yourself is to download our example llamafile for the Qwen3.5 model (license: Apache 2.0).
+Qwen3.5 is a recent LLM that can do more than just chat; you can also upload images and ask it questions about them.
+With llamafile, this all happens locally: no data ever leaves your computer.

 2. Open your computer's terminal.

-2. When you're done chatting, return to your terminal and hit Control-C to shut down llamafile.
+6. When you're done chatting, Control-C to shut down llamafile.

 Having trouble?
 See the Troubleshooting page.